MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

 6. Inside the folder, create a timeline asset, and give it the same name as the folder.

 7. In the same object, attach a **Playable Director** component.
-Change the *Playable* to the timeline you have created, and make sure that *Play On Awake* is unchecked.
+Change the *Playable* to the timeline you have created, and make sure that *Play On Awake* is unchecked (unless this cutscene should play on level start).
 Drag the *Playable Director* to the *director* property of the *Cutscene Action*.

 8. In the hierarchy, select the cutscene object you added.
 Open the *Timeline* window where you can edit tracks, and start adding tracks (by clicking '+') to build the cutscene!